-LIU Pharmacy — The Arnold & Marie Schwartz College of Pharmacy and Health Sciences offers a six-year Doctor of Pharmacy (Pharm.D.) degree program to prepare students for entry-level pharmacy practice.
+LIU Pharmacy — The Arnold & Marie Schwartz College of Pharmacy and Health Sciences offers the Doctor of Pharmacy (Pharm.D.) degree program to prepare students for entry-level pharmacy practice.
 The Doctor of Pharmacy is classified as a "doctor's degree-professional practice" by the U.S. Department of Education.

 Students in the Pharm.D. program are eligible to apply for the B.P.S. in Pharmaceutical Studies after the completion of the second professional year in the Pharm.D. program.